ui-insight/vandalizer-manual/README.md

 ## Contributing

 We welcome contributions to improve the Vandalizer documentation!
 Please see our [Contributing Guide](CONTRIBUTING.md) for detailed instructions.

+**Have ideas but prefer not to edit directly?** Contributors can also email me their ideas, suggestions, or content contributions at **nlayman@uidaho.edu** and I would be happy to incorporate them into the manual.

+## Contribution Ideas

+### High-Priority Areas

+- Workflow Examples: Real-world use cases and step-by-step guides
+- Interface Documentation: Screenshots and detailed UI explanations
+- Troubleshooting: Common issues and solutions
+- Integration Guides: Connecting Vandalizer with other RA tools

 ### Quick Start for Contributors